gatsbyjs/gatsby/docs/docs/add-custom-webpack-config.md

 Inside this file, export a function called `modifyWebpackConfig`.

-When Gatsby creates its webpack config, this function will be called allowing you to modify the default webpack config.
+When Gatsby creates its webpack config, this function will be called allowing you to update the default webpack config.

 Gatsby does multiple webpack builds with somewhat different configuration.
 We